Q: Business Grants and Loans in Illinois: Funding for Your Illinois Business

 Department or Agency: Greenwood Archer Capital

-Loan or Grant title: Your Forte, Our Finance (Commercial Real Estate Loan)
+Loan or Grant title: Your Forte, Our Finance Program (Commercial Real Estate Loan)

 Greenwood Archer Capital is a 501c(3) Community Development Financial Institution (CDFI).
 The Your Forte, Our Finance program was created to increase opportunities for black entrepreneurs in the south and west sides of Chicago.
-The loan maximum is $200,000 and eligible black-owned businesses can use the loan funds towards commercial real estate in the aforementioned areas of Chicago.
+The maximum loan amount is $200,000.
+Eligible Black-owned businesses can use the loan funds toward commercial real estate in the aforementioned areas of Chicago.

 Department or Agency: Illinois Valley Community Development Organization